william-twl/pokedex-clone/README.md

 3. Fresco for Image Download and Display
 4. LiveData, ViewModel and Data Binding for View Update Operation
 5. EventBus for View Update Upon Changes On Favourite List

+# Pokemon Data Source

+This project utilises the public data source from [PokeAPI](https://pokeapi.co/).